August 1922

 Hopkinson (1988), pg 164

-On the evening of the 16th, pro-Treaty troops, led by Dan Hogan, re-enter Dundalk.
-They take the jail and release some 320 prisoners.
+On the evening of August 16th, pro-Treaty troops, led by Dan Hogan, re-enter Dundalk.
+They take the jail and release some 320 pro-Treaty prisoners.
 After the intervention of a local priest, Fr James McKeone, Aiken agrees to withdraw from Dundalk.

 One civilian (James McEvoy) was killed during the re-capture of Dundalk.